We have two sections of the FAQ - Therapy (below), and Techincal.

 Remember that unlike any past face-face experience with other therapists, this is a video.
 No one is going to force anyone to do anything.
 You or your child can switch the video off if they want to.
 No one is going to make anyone do anything.
 At the end of it all you will look back and realise you made a bigger deal of the obstacles than you actually experienced, and wonder what all the fuss was about!

 This really depends on the client. some people are close to a tipping-point for change and seem to need only one session, others need several viewings to settle into it.
-In any case you will have unlimited viewing for one year.

 Please note that the first notification I may have of a purchase will be with an email notification from Paypal.
 Paypal can take longer than 24 hours for a foreign transaction.
 In addition, there might be a difference in time zone (when you are buying it I may well be asleep!) and so by the time the emails are checked as well, it could be 36 hours before you get a reply.
 Please be patient and we will endeavour to reply as soon as possible.
 If you have paid by electronic transfer (BACS), if you have purchased it on a Sat or Sunday you may not get a reply until the following Monday.